Phyllomedusa bicolor: Ecology and behaviour

 The giant leaf frog is a nocturnal, arboreal frog.
 Males call from trees in tropical humid forests.
 Males fight each other for mating rights by using their heads to attempt to separate another male who is attached to a female.
 Males fend off rivals using a series of aggressive calls and use their hind legs to push away the rival.
 During mating season, males may be targeted more by predators as the fights between males are very vocal and can be easily heard by predators.
 However, to combat this, giant leaf frogs produce peptides in their skin that serves as a chemical defence.
 Giant leaf frogs reproduce like most frog species through amplexus, where the male climbs onto the female's back to fertilize the eggs.
 The female and male construct a leaf-nest above forest pools, where the eggs are laid in a gelatinous mass of about 70 cm above the water.
 The eggs hatch from these nests in approximately 14 days, and the tadpoles fall into the water, where they continue the development into adult frogs.
 Peak reproduction occurs during the rainy season.
 Eggs of the giant leaf frog are heavily predated and have a predation rate of up to 61%.
-Species that prey on the eggs include rove beetles, phorid flies, mammals – specifically capuchin monkeys– and other predators, such as snakes.
+Species that prey on the eggs include rove beetles, phorid flies, mammals – possibly tufted capuchins– and other predators, such as banded cat-eyed snakes.
 The eggs are predated because they are source of protein for predators.